AhmedAzim/AhmedAzim/README.md

-# Hello there, im Ahmed!
+# Hello there, I'm Ahmed!

 This is me trying to figure out github!